 A: The sensor can be used for its labeled 10-day life.
-Based on the special controls the FDA established, devices in the category G6 has be classified must include appropriate measures to ensure that disposable sensors cannot be used beyond their claimed sensor wear period.
+Based on the special controls the FDA established, devices in the category G6 has to be classified must include appropriate measures to ensure that disposable sensors cannot be used beyond their claimed sensor wear period.

 Q: Can you calibrate if desired?

 A: G6 offers the ability to accept calibrations, which we expect will happen in rare circumstances.
 This feature also allows our insulin delivery partners to include calibrations in their system if they so choose.